 In the chapter where the jenny wren shows up, Kimmerer documents an elderly woman (Hazel) whose life reflects the history of a place.
 The author visits an abandoned house to witness the evidence of its past life.
 In the nest, she sees physical evidence of life continuing in forgotten places.
 She preserves memory before it disappears.

-This is exactly what I’m called to do.The jenny wren nests in overlooked places.
+The jenny wren nests in overlooked places.
 A nest is a home built from scraps.
 A shelter constructed in a tight space, made from materials others might overlook.
 A safe place for new life.
-My true writing weaves facts and words together to build metaphorical nests, creating protective containers for overlooked stories.
+My work feels best when it weaves ideas from words to build metaphorical nests, creating protective containers for otherwise overlooked stories.

 Leave a comment